taoensso/truss/README.md

 ## Misc utils

 - Clojure's transducers are awesome, but can be an absolute pita to debug.
-See [`catching-xform`](https://cljdoc.org/d/com.taoensso/truss/CURRENT/api/taoensso.truss#catching-xform) for a util this _far_ easier. [`catching-rf`](https://cljdoc.org/d/com.taoensso/truss/CURRENT/api/taoensso.truss#catching-rf) is likewise available for regular reducing fns.
+See [`catching-xform`](https://cljdoc.org/d/com.taoensso/truss/CURRENT/api/taoensso.truss#catching-xform) for a util that makes this _far_ easier. [`catching-rf`](https://cljdoc.org/d/com.taoensso/truss/CURRENT/api/taoensso.truss#catching-rf) is likewise available for regular reducing fns.
 - [`unexpected-arg!`](https://cljdoc.org/d/com.taoensso/truss/CURRENT/api/taoensso.truss#unexpected-arg!) provides an easy (if somewhat verbose) way to reject an argument with a clear error message.
 I'm increasingly using this in my own [open source libraries](https://www.taoensso.com/clojure) to make common user errors easier to debug.

 ## Documentation